KwesiAtherley/js30-todo-list/README.md

 The first project in my #js30 challenge.
-A small todo list app that covers the followin concepts -
+A small todo list app that covers the following concepts -

 1. How to set up create-react-app
 2. Building react components